 Together with Canadians everywhere, we honour the rich heritage, distinct cultures, and achievements of Canada's First Nations, Inuit, and Métis peoples.
 This year, it is more important than ever that we not turn away from the realities of Canada’s history and present.
-The recent news of the discovery of a mass grave of 215 children at a former residential school in Kamloops, British Columbia is a heartbreaking reminder of the devastating impact these schools had, and continue to have, on Indigenous communities.
-We mourn for all who still remain lost.
-A National Indian Residential School Crisis Line is available to provide 24hr support to former residential school students and those affected by calling 1-866-925-4419.
+The recent discoveries of the mass graves of 319 children at former residential schools in Kamloops, British Columbia, and Brandon, Manitoba, is a heartbreaking reminder of the devastating impact these schools had, and continue to have, on Indigenous communities and individuals.
+We mourn for the children who remain lost and stand with all Indigenous communities across Turtle Island.

 Summa: Free with your BPL card, you can stream thousands of Canadian documentaries and informational films featuring Indigenous voices.

 Booklist: Indigenous Reads for Kids 2021

 Booklist: Featured Fiction Picks by Indigenous Writers - Adults